frstrtr/portoapi/docs/CONFIGURATION_GUIDE.md

 3. **"Bot token invalid"**: Verify token from @BotFather
 4. **"Database locked"**: Stop all PortoAPI processes
 5. **"Insufficient balance"**: Add TRX to gas station wallet
+6. **"Delegation/activation timed out"**: Nodes can be slow; the system continues after resource effects are visible.
+Severity is reduced to WARNING in logs.
+7. **"Energy shown as 0 right after delegation"**: Different endpoints may lag; the system reads from multiple views and uses the maximum observed.
+Recheck after a short delay.

 ### Getting Help